Steve Jobs is one of the most influential and successful business moguls of all time.

 Steve also believes if he hadn’t dropped out of college, he wouldn’t have entered the Calligraphy class, and it could never have become the reason for extraordinary typography in Apple products.

-Anything that might seem unusual or unnecessary at the moment will be a contributing factor for you to learn something, grow or get successful.
+Anything that might seem unusual or unnecessary at the moment will contribute to you learning something, growing, or succeeding.

 He Always Had A Strong & Clear Vision in His Life

 Steve Jobs never believed in the rudimentary beliefs or the dogma of beliefs of the people.